lesbaa/cv-app/README.md

 LesMoffat Dev CV
 ================

-This App is an isomorphic JavaScript app built to explain an showcase my skills, personality and beliefs as a JS / FE / mid-end dev (and human being).
+This App is an isomorphic JavaScript app built to explain and showcase my skills, personality and beliefs as a JS / FE / mid-end dev (and human being).

 It's an ongoing project.
 I intend to keep at it to perfect skills, learn new ones etc.